-How the 2023 Cost-of-Living Adjustment Impacts Americans Living Abroad
+How the 2024 Cost-of-Living Adjustment Impacts Americans Living Abroad

 How is the Social Security COLA calculated?

 The COLA is based on a subset of the Consumer Price Index (CPI) called the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 To determine the COLA, the Social Security Administration calculates the difference between the average price of the CPI-W in the third quarter of the current year and its average price in the third quarter of the previous year.
-The percentage increase is then applied to the upcoming year’s benefits.
-If the difference in the average CPI-W from one year to the next is 0% or less, a 0% COLA is applied to the following year’s benefits (the last year of 0% COLA was in 20161).
+The percentage increase is then applied to benefits for the upcoming year’s benefits.
+If the difference in the average CPI-W from one year to the next is 0% or less, a 0% COLA is applied to the following year’s benefits (the last 0% COLA was in 20161).

 How does the COLA impact my Social Security benefits?

 It’s also important to know that your Social Security PIA is calculated using your highest 35 years of earnings.
 Those earnings are also indexed for inflation.
-Therefore, future Social Security recipients who have not yet reached age 62 will experience an adjustment to their past earnings to reflect changes in average national wages and standards of living over time.2
+Therefore, future Social Security recipients who haven’t yet reached age 62 will experience an adjustment to their past earnings to reflect changes in average national wages and standards of living over time.2

 How does my foreign pension impact the Social Security COLA?

-If you qualify for Social Security retirement benefits and a retirement pension from a job in which you did not pay into Social Security, you may be impacted by the Windfall Elimination Provision (WEP).
+If you qualify for Social Security retirement benefits and a retirement pension from a job in which you didn’t pay into Social Security, you may be impacted by the Windfall Elimination Provision (WEP).
 Under this provision, your pension would be considered “non-covered.”
 Many foreign pensions fall into this category.
-Generally, WEP reduces your PIA based on your years of substantial Social Security earnings.
-In addition, if your spouse is claiming a spousal Social Security benefit (up to 50% of the primary worker’s benefit), his or her spousal benefit would be based on your benefit after WEP has been factored in.
+Generally, the WEP reduces your PIA based on your years of substantial Social Security earnings.
+In addition, if your spouse is claiming a spousal Social Security benefit (up to 50% of the primary worker’s benefit), his or her spousal benefit would be based on your benefit after the WEP has been factored in.

 How does the Social Security COLA affect my claiming strategy?

 The COLA should have little to no impact on your claiming strategy.
 Because your benefits are automatically adjusted to keep up with inflation, there’s no reason to claim benefits early to receive the increase.
-If you’re already receiving benefits, COLA will be applied to your 2023 benefits beginning in January.
+If you’re already receiving benefits, the COLA will be applied to your 2024 benefits beginning in January.

 How does my Social Security claiming strategy fit into my financial goals?

-For example, if you’re considering implementing a series of Roth conversions during the period from retirement until age 72, when your required minimum distributions (RMDs) kick in, Social Security can have an impact.
+For example, if you’re considering implementing a series of Roth conversions during the period from retirement until age 73 or 75, when your required minimum distributions (RMDs) kick in, Social Security can have an impact.
 Because up to 85% of Social Security benefits are subject to federal tax (and potentially state tax), claiming benefits too early can increase your adjusted gross income and make Roth conversions a less attractive strategy.

 How do I develop a Social Security strategy as an U.S. expat?